georgelee144/monte_carlo/README.md

 # monte_carlo

-This is my monte calor simulation.
-Completely untested
+This is my monte caelo simulation.